 “The best workforce is a diverse workforce,” according to Ted Colbert, CIO of Boeing.
 It’s not just about age, gender, and orientation or even ethnicity and culture.
 It’s the dynamic tapestry of all these beautiful identifiers, woven together to create a stronger foundation for success at any organization.
 It’s the foundation for a diversity of thought, perspective, and experience that inspires innovation, collaboration, and meaningful connection.
 A diverse workforce sets your business up for success to reach a broader customer base and generate higher revenue.

-Discussions around diversity, equity, and inclusion (DEI) have ramped up in the last couple of years, but the topic isn’t a new one.
+Discussions around diversity, equity, inclusion, and accessibility (DEIA) have ramped up in the last couple of years, but the topic isn’t a new one.
 Studies by Deloitte, Boston Consulting Group and Cloverpop have, for years, highlighted the benefits of workforce diversity, including:

 - A more engaged workforce: When inclusion and diversity receive equal focus, attendance and performance improve.